Professional / Technical Roles

 Overview

-Certified Medical Assistants (CMAs) perform administrative and clinical tasks.
-Administrative duties include answering telephones, scheduling appointments, greeting patients, updating and filing patient medical records, arranging for hospital admissions, and billing and bookkeeping tasks.
-Clinical responsibilities may include taking medical histories from patients, recording their vital signs, explaining treatment procedures, preparing patients for examinations, and helping during exams.
+Certified Medical Assistants (CMAs) perform tasks that fall into two main buckets: administrative and clerical.
+Administrative duties may include office jobs like answering the phone, greeting patients, scheduling appointments, updating and filing patient records, arranging for hospital admissions, and billing and bookkeeping tasks.
+CMAs also ensure patients are checked in and ready for their visit.

 Work Environment

-Certified Medical Assistants (CMAs) work in offices of physicians, clinics and hospitals.
+Certified Medical Assistants (CMAs) work in doctors’ offices, hospitals, clinics, and long-term care facilities.

 Demand